ana-friberg/AI-Order-Processing-System/README.md

 When a supplier sends an order confirmation PDF, this service:

 1. Extracts the Customer PO number from the first page
-2. Looks up the order in Priority ERP and retrieves the expected line items (PARTNAMEs)
+2. Looks up the order in Priority ERP and retrieves the expected line items
 3. Sends the full PDF to Claude for structured data extraction (quantities, prices, delivery dates)
 4. Cross-validates AI-extracted values against Priority ERP data (prices, quantities, shipping)
 5. Patches delivery dates on each line item in Priority
 6. Updates the supplier order number on the purchase order
-7. Sets the order status (`אישור ספק` if all validations pass, `נשלח לספק` if discrepancies are found)
+7. Sets the order status
 8. Persists the full result to MongoDB

 ## Architecture